ld4lt/linguistic-annotation/survey/nif-2.0/README.md

 ### Annotation of morphology

 - Not addressed by NIF, neither WA
-- It is unclear how to NIF in combination with the Lemon Morphology Module: https://www.w3.org/community/ontolex/wiki/Morphology
+- It is unclear how to use NIF in combination with the Lemon Morphology Module: https://www.w3.org/community/ontolex/wiki/Morphology

 Example:
 `cats` = `cat` + `s`